-Welcome to Workshop #6: Application
+Welcome to Workshop #6: Application:

 I love going on "Adventure Walks."
 For me, this is simply exploring an area I am not familiar with.
 I love

 discovering new things, enjoying fresh views, or finding a new route to someplace.
 Of course, many people have

 walked these places before me, but there is something special about discovering them for myself.
 It’s the same

 with Bible Study.
 God will often use a gifted teacher to bless your life, but the truths you discover on your

 feed themselves from the Word of God.
 As we conclude this study, I trust that you are discovering the joy of

-hearing personally and powerfully from God as you seek Him
+hearing personally and powerfully from God as you seek Him in the Scriptures.

 Which observation techniques have worked the best for you?
 (See Workshop #3:

-Sections B &
+Sections B & C)